 People prefer language that is familiar and easy to understand, so they can get things done.
 This helps the people using the service we are building, as well as our team members working on it.

 Try to use plain everyday words and terms, instead of complex jargon.

-Take a look at examples of words to avoid and plain language alternatives:
+Take a look at our plain language guidance in our Content principles.
+You can also find examples of words to avoid and plain language alternatives:

 - Australian Government Style Manual - Choose simple words, not complicated expressions

 - GOV.UK Style Guide - words to avoid

 The words we use reflect and reinforce what we believe about the world.